Via-Operating/VDK-Legacy/README.md

 ===============
   * `src` - Where the source code of the kernel is stored.
   * `build` - Where binaries of the kernel are stored.
+  * `tools` - Components or Drivers of VDK built for the host operating system.
+Mainly Linux-based.

 How to build VDK
 ================